Lunarnovaa/nixconf/README.md

 [@itslychee](https://github.com/itslychee), for help on Discord.

-[@NotAShelf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and probably for other reasons that I may be missing.
+[@NotAShelf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and most certainly for other reasons that I may be missing.

 This list will be sure to grow, and I have probably missed pepole.
 So to everyone else I have interacted with on my Nix journey, thank you.

 ## Licensing

-This repo is protected under [GPLv3](./LICENSE).
-If you use any of my code I would prefer if you could give me credit either with a comment or in the README, but I'm not really picky.
+Unless explicitly stated otherwise, all code within this repo is protected under [GPLv3](./LICENSE).
+If you use any of my code please give me credit with a comment and optionally in the README.